TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - feature an limited screen size and resolution (e.g., a maximum of 196 printable characters can be encoded into the QR code);
 - have no network connection, neither wired nor wireless.

-This opens the road to cheap, fully dedicated, and secure devices, meant to facilitate the practical deployment of the Cléa system in commercial locations (once installed, the device can be forgotten).
+This opens the road to cheap, fully dedicated, and secure devices, meant to facilitate the practical deployment of the CL\'EA system in commercial locations (once installed, the device can be forgotten).

-The Cléa system being totally anonymous, mitigating replay attacks is needed.
+The CL\'EA system being totally anonymous, mitigating replay attacks is needed.
 This attack consists, for the attacker, to scan a target location QR code and relay it to a potentially COVID+ user in the hope to trigger a cluster decision.
-If a static Cléa deployment is vulnerable, the dynamic version includes counter-measures, limiting the QR code validity duration and including automatic timing information when a QR code is scanned, which also requires the application to provide a trustworthy clock.
+If a static CL\'EA deployment is vulnerable, the dynamic version includes counter-measures, limiting the QR code validity duration and including automatic timing information when a QR code is scanned, which also requires the application to provide a trustworthy clock.
-Although not perfect (a modified Cléa application could easily bypass the protection, and the QR code validity period is anyway limited by the ability for an embedded device to renew it frequently), it is considered a reasonable protection.
+Although not perfect (a modified CL\'EA application could easily bypass the protection, and the QR code validity period is anyway limited by the ability for an embedded device to renew it frequently), it is considered a reasonable protection.

-Finally, the Cléa system enables the authority in charge of the backend server to gather some basic statistics on the pandemic and the potential efficacy of the system: number of locations that triggered a warning on a daily basis and typology of these locations (see the `venueType`, `venueCategory*` fields).
+Finally, the CL\'EA system enables the authority in charge of the backend server to gather some basic statistics on the pandemic and the potential efficacy of the system: number of locations that triggered a warning on a daily basis and typology of these locations (see the `venueType`, `venueCategory*` fields).
 However, the risk being assessed locally, by default, the authority will not know the number of people warned.